openframeworks/ofBook/11_sound/chapter.md

 Assuming this isn't your intent, you can generally blame clipping on a misbehaving addition or subtraction in your code.
 A multiplication of any two numbers between -1 and 1 will always result in another number between -1 and 1.

-If you *want* distortion, it's much more common to use a waveshaping algorithm [todo: link].
+If you *want* distortion, it's much more common to use a waveshaping algorithm instead of trying to find a way to make clipping sound good [todo: link].

   - Sample rates, Nyquist, aliasing
   - Latency